 Empower ToF technology with soft ionization of airborne molecules

-The counterflow gas can severely affect the performance of the SESI ionization if it's not properly handled.
-In particular, it can cause strong temperature gradients, which can have a negative impact on the stability of the eletcrospray, and memory effects of low volatility species.
+The counterflow gas can severely affect the performance of the SESI ionization.
+It can cause strong temperature gradients, which can have a negative impact on the stability of the eletcrospray, and memory effects of low volatility species.

 In order to accommodate the counterflow, SUPER SESI for SCIEX incorporates an extra heater floating at high voltage.